-Okay, we’ll admit it: sometimes we simply don’t want to brave the Olympic Peninsula’s moody winter weather.
+The weather outside is frightful.
+Time to take a break from storm watching and puddle jumping and curl up with a great book.
 Snuggling down against a storm under a mountain of blankets with a hot toddy and a snoring dog sounds like unabashed bliss for the bookworms among us.

 While Netflix may dominate others’ winter afternoons, we dare you to rebel with good old-fashioned literature.
-We pared our favorite Northwestern fiction, non-fiction, poetry, and kid’s books down to the following top five.
-Take a peek, then hightail it to Mason County District Library before hunkering down with these page-turners.
+We pared our favorite Northwestern fiction, non-fiction, poetry, and kid’s books down to five of our favorites.
+There's lots of choices and chances for good book conversation and recommendation at the local branches of the Timberland Regional Library in Shelton, Hoodsport and Belfair.

 2. Sometimes a Great Notion by Ken Kesey